Seek justice for the wrongful death of a loved one

 - Experienced lawyer and former insurance claims adjuster finalize cases.

-- 30 day no fee customer satisfaction period.
+- 30-day no fee customer satisfaction period.

-Bothell, Mill Creek, Edmonds, Lynnwood wrongful death
+Bothell, Mill Creek, Edmonds and Lynnwood wrongful death

 Washington State defines a wrongful death as an incident “when the death of one is caused by the wrongful act of another.”
 The “wrongful act,” which leads to the deceased person’s fatality may have been caused by intentional, reckless, or negligent actions or omissions on the part of the defendant.
 Wrongful death actions are civil claims and separate from criminal charges.
 So even if a person is acquitted of murder in a criminal trial, the victim’s family can still pursue and sue the defendant in a civil court for wrongful death.